Already applied? Click here to enter your status portal!

 The Office of Undergraduate Admission will make a determination on your academic eligibility for EOP admission.

-You must have a minimum of a 78.0 cumulative high school average in a college preparatory program.
+You must have a minimum of a 75.0 cumulative high school average in the following college preparatory program:

-- 3-4 units of mathematics (Algebra I, Geometry, Algebra II/Trigonometry)
+3-4 units of mathematics (Algebra I, Geometry, and Algebra II/Trigonometry)

 ACADEMIC ELIGIBILITY DECISION

-If you are found academically eligible, your application will be forwarded to the EOP Office for a review of your family financial eligibility for EOP.
+If you are found academically eligible, your application will be forwarded to the SUNY New Paltz Financial Aid Office for a review of your family financial eligibility for EOP.

-If you are found academically ineligible (your high school average and SAT or ACT score exceed the maximum allowed for EOP), you will be notified by the Office of Undergraduate Admission and your application will be reviewed under the admission criteria for General Freshman Admission.
+If you are found academically ineligible (your high school average and SAT or ACT score exceed the maximum allowed for EOP at SUNY New Paltz), you will be notified by the Office of Undergraduate Admission and your application will be reviewed under the admission criteria for General Freshman Admission.

-The Office of Financial Aid will make a determination on your financial eligibility for EOP admission.
+The Office of Student Financial Services will make a determination on your financial eligibility for EOP admission.